eduvpn/documentation/README.md

 This is the eduVPN deploy manual.

 # Software Requirements
-CentOS >= 6.6 is the only officially supported deployment platform.
-However, it should also work on Fedora >= 20, CentOS >= 7.1 and Red Hat Enterprise >= 6.6 or >= 7.1.
+CentOS >= 7.1 is the only tested deployment platform.
+However, it should also work on Fedora >= 20 and Red Hat Enterprise >= 7.1.

 # Hardware Requirements
 It is highly recommended to use at least three (virtual) machines to run this.